facebook/flow/docs/01-declarations.md

 directly in any file, and the module `M` can be required in any file.

 Declarations can be thought of as interfaces.
-The implementation details of `foo()`, for example, does does not need to be known by Flow: just the types it exposes is enough.
+The implementation details of `foo()`, for example, should not be known by Flow: just the types it exposes is enough.

 > NOTE
 >
 > The interfaces can be declared in any file you choose, as long as they are in a directory outside the paths monitored by `.flowconfig`.

 To use code in declared files, tell the Flow server about it.
-Assume the code above is defined in `/lib/flow/`
+Assuming the code above is defined in `/lib/flow/`, you can issue the following command:

 ```bbcode
 flow start --lib /lib/flow/